Talend/component-runtime/sample-parent/sample-features/actions-in-forms/README.md

 by a service called during the configuration of a connector.

 The identified services are:
-- @AsynValidation
+- @AsyncValidation
-- @DiscoveSchema
+- @DiscoverSchema
-- @DiscoveSchemaExtended
+- @DiscoverSchemaExtended
 - @Suggestions
 - @Update